skristyn/learningplatform/README.md

 from a student's point of view.

 ## API
+### IMPORTANT: Change the wagtail site settings to the correct port
+Once you have the server running you can sign into the wagtail backend at localhost:8000/admin.
+For the API to serve the detail links correctly, you have to change the port setting.
+This can be done by clicking the settings link at the bottom of the menu on the left of the admin page, then clicking 'sites'.
+If you click on localhost, you will be taken to the site options page where you can set the port to 8000. _You will need to repeat this step when starting the development server if you plan to browse the links with the drf explorer._

 ### Exploring the API with the Django Rest Framework GUI
 Django Rest Framework provides a simple interface that should make it fairly straight forward to explore the data